jeffThompson/PhysicalComputing/Week02_LEDs/Code/06-FadingWithPWM.md

 # FADING WITH PULSE-WIDTH MODULATION

 Blinking an LED is cool, but what if we want to vary its brightness?
 As the name implies, a "digital" pin can only be turned on or off, we can't set them to be partially on.
-Luckily, some very smart people figured out that if we flash the LED on/off really quickly, we can trick our eye into thinking that the brightness has been dimmed – pretty cool!
+Luckily, some very smart people figured out that if we flash the LED on/off really quickly, we can trick our eye into thinking that the brightness has been dimmed: exactly how flipbooks and film work!

 This is called [pulse-width modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation) (PWM) and the Feather board allows us to use it on all the digital pins.
-More on how PWM works below.
+More on how PWM works below, but you can also skim through the technical details and just set the brightness.

 ***